superhighfives/pika/README.md

 mint bootstrap
 ```

-Open `Pika.xcodeproj` and you should be good to go.
+Open `Pika.xcodeproj` and to run the project.
+[Sparkle](https://github.com/sparkle-project/Sparkle) requires that you have a [team and signing profile set](https://github.com/MonitorControl/MonitorControl/discussions/638) for the project, or it will crash with a dyld / signal SIGABRT error.

 If you run into any problems, please [detail them in an issue](https://github.com/superhighfives/pika/issues/new/).

 ## Contributions